simonmichael/hledger/hledger/doc/queries.m4.md

 **`not:`**
 : before any of the above negates the match.

+**`inacct:ACCTNAME`**
+: a special term used automatically when you click an account name in hledger-web, specifying the account register we are currently in (selects the transactions of that account and how to show them, can be filtered further with `acct` etc).
+Not supported elsewhere in hledger.

 Some of these can also be expressed as command-line options (eg `depth:2` is equivalent to `--depth 2`).
 Generally you can mix options and query arguments, and the resulting query will be their intersection (perhaps excluding the `-p/--period` option).